aaronryank/Cubically/readme.md

 For example, `Y0` executes the command `Y` with argument `0`. `Y015` executes `Y` with `0`, then with `1`, then with `5`.

+Certain commands can be executed with no arguments, and are called when another command is read, such as `$` (read integer as input).
+See commands below for more info.

 # Commands

 Memory commands: